 Even if you don’t realize it, there’s a good chance fertility issues are affecting your employees’ productivity and wellbeing right now, not to mention your healthcare costs and ability to attract and retain talent.
 But you can make a difference by offering fertility support with your benefits and helping break down the stigma around fertility at work.

 Fertility issues are more widespread than you think—here’s why you’re not hearing about them

-Infertility, the inability to conceive after trying for one year, impacts one in eight couples—that’s about 6.7 million people each year.1 In fact, fertility issues are as common as breast cancer, and even more common than type 2 diabetes.2 But, even though fertility issues touch so many people, you probably don’t hear a lot about them from your colleagues and employees.
+Infertility, the inability to conceive after trying for one year, impacts one in every six people of reproductive age worldwide —that’s about 1.34 billion people each year.1 In fact, fertility issues are as common as breast cancer, and even more common than type 2 diabetes.2 But, even though fertility issues touch so many people, you probably don’t hear a lot about them from your colleagues and employees.
 And there are lots of reasons why.

 For one thing, there’s a taboo around reproductive health—especially women’s reproductive health—which makes it incredibly hard to talk about.
 On top of that, many people who struggle to conceive internalize feelings of guilt or shame.
 They may be afraid they’ll be judged, and often they don’t feel safe or comfortable talking about the problem.
 Many also worry that sharing their plans for building a family could put them at a disadvantage at work.3

 Even if they aren’t talking about it, the struggle to conceive can have a deep impact on every part of a person’s life, from personal relationships to focus at work.
 The journey is exhausting, emotionally and financially, with painful disappointments made even harder by the challenges of finding good care.
 To put the impact of fertility issues into perspective, consider this: depression levels among people struggling with fertility are comparable to those of patients diagnosed with cancer.4

 As workplace demographics change, women’s health is becoming a bigger issue at the office